-When looking to attract and retain qualified workers, you need to evaluate how your organization approaches its compensation package and employee benefits.
-With a tight labor market and changing demands from job seekers and current employees, you may need to adjust your employee compensation strategy.
+When looking to attract and retain qualified workers, you need to evaluate how your organization approaches its total compensation package and employee benefits.
+With a competitive labor market and changing demands from job seekers, you may need to adjust your employee compensation strategy if you’re seeing increasing turnover.

-This article will explain compensation strategies, why they’re important, and how business owners can design one to fit their organization’s needs.
+In this article, we'll go over common compensation strategies, why they're important, and how you can design one to fit your organization's needs.

 A compensation strategy is how your organization offers pay and benefits to employees.
-This includes setting salary ranges, determining how raises and bonuses are calculated, and identifying which additional benefits you want to offer to your staff.
+This includes setting salary ranges, determining how raises and bonuses are calculated, and identifying which employee benefits you want to offer.

 An effective compensation strategy should reflect your organization's needs, the culture you want to create, and trends in the external market.

-Your compensation policy can be the difference between potential employees applying to work for your organization or your competitors.
-It helps you compete for top talent, reduce turnover rates, boost employee performance, and more.
+Your employee compensation policy can be the difference between potential employees applying to work for your organization or your competitors.
+It helps you compete for top talent, reduce turnover rates, boost employee satisfaction, and more.

 Let's look at a few of the perks of having an effective compensation strategy.